 It was around 9am when we were ready.
 The plan was to cycle up Ratchapruek Road, then cut across to Puthamonthon Sai 4 Road and from there cycle on to the Donwai Floating Market.
 I had requested earlier that I wanted to cut through the Baan Panu Village, if only to see the difference in contrast in the luxury house in this area: a place where millionaires live, well that’s what I surmised by the size of their houses and grounds.

-Just short of the posh Baan Panu Villang, we came across the estate that looked like the ‘gold rush had left town decades ago.’
-Large abandoned houses that now looked in a sad state of repair, with windows missing, and licked down with the stains of the pollution to the outside walls.
+Just short of the posh Baan Panu Village, we came across the estate that looked like the ‘gold rush had left town decades ago.’
+Largely abandoned houses that now looked in a sad state of repair, with windows missing, and licked down with the stains of the pollution to the outside walls.

 ‘Why can’t we just do one up and live in it?’
 I said knowing that it was impossible.